equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 - `Get environment from branch` - This steps calls a utility function in the CLI for obtaining the environment based on the current brach from the branch-environment mapping in the `radixconfig.yaml` of the repository
 - `Deploy API on Radix` - This step calls the CLI function, which calls the deploy pipeline function of the Radix API for running the deploy pipeline.
 It uses the output of the previous step to tell Radix which environment it should deploy to.
 Note that is using `development` context to contact the API in the development cluster.
 Similarly if context is `playground` it will contact API in playground cluster.
 If you remove this entirely, it will default to `production` context

 > Note that the push of the dynamic image tag of the prod environment to master branch creates a side-effect of building the QA environment again, as this is mapped to master.
-This shows that maybe for deploy-only master branch should not be mapped to any environment (neither in the `radixconfig.yaml`, nor in the github actions workflow)
+This shows t, master branch should not be mapped to any environment (neither in the `radixconfig.yaml`, nor in the github actions workflow)

 # Configure Radix to use github package

-Go to Radix web console to set the secret, which will be the personal access token you have created which have access to read packages in the Equinor organization:
+Go to Radix web console to set the secret, which will be the personal access token you have created which have access to read packages in the Equinor organization.
+This gives Radix access to pull any package in the Equinor organization referred to in the `radixconfig.yaml`:

 ![PrivateImageHubSecret](PrivateImageHubSecret.png)